AndrewDevUK/Pokemon/README.md

 You pick from the original 3 starters*, potions and help items are not implemented but inc/dec attack and defense moves** are implemented.

 *pokemon stats differ from original
-**move damage differes from original and PP in not implmented.
+**move damage differes from original and PP is not implmented.